robur-coop/miou/book/src/retrospective.md

 ## A task as a resource

-If you recall from the example of our `echo` server, we wanted to handle client management in the background:
+Let's revisit our example with the `echo` server, where we aimed to handle client management in the background:
 ```ocaml
     ignore (spawn @@ fun () -> echo client)
 ```

-It's possible to do the same thing with `Miou.call_cc`.
-This function will more or less do the same thing as our `spawn`, namely: create a new task that will run on the same _thread_ using our scheduler.
-This type of task that coexists with others on the same thread is called a _fiber_.
-And, just like `spawn`, `Miou.call_cc` returns a promise to this task.
-In Miou, you're creating a child of your main task, a subtask.
+You can achieve the same thing with `Miou.call_cc`.
+This function essentially does will more what our `spawn` does: it creates a new task that will run on the same _thread_ using our scheduler.
+This type of task which coexists with others on the same thread is called a _[fiber][fiber]_.
+And, just like `spawn`, `Miou.call_cc` also returns a promise for this task.
+In Miou, you're creating a child of your task, a subtask.

-The fundamental difference with Miou is that you can't forget about its children!
+The key difference with Miou, though, is that you can't forget your children!
 ```ocaml
 let () = Miou.run @@ fun () ->
   ignore (Miou.call_cc @@ fun () -> print_endline "Hello World!")
 Exception: Miou.Still_has_children.
 ```

-We consider in Miou that a task is a resource.
-You allocate it (using `Miou.call_cc`) but you also have to free it with `Miou.await`.
-A fundamental rule governs a program made with Miou: all tasks must either be awaited or canceled.
+In Miou, we treat a task as a resource.
+You allocate it (using `Miou.call_cc`), but you also have to release it with `Miou.await`.
+A fundamental rule governs Miou programs: all tasks must either be awaited or canceled.
 Forgetting a task will result in a fatal error.

 ### Background tasks

-This raises another question: what to do with my subtasks that manage clients?
-In reality, if this rule exists, it's because these children can go wrong (probably an education problem).
+This brings up another question: what should we do with our subtasks that manage clients?
+If this rule exists, it's because these children can misbehave.
 And you need to be notified of these abnormal situations.
-What interests you is not the existence of these tasks (because your goal is to put them in the background) but the result of these tasks to know if everything went well.
+What matters isn't the existence of these tasks (since your goal is to put them in the background) but their results to ensure everything went well.

-In this regard, Miou offers a way to save your tasks somewhere and retrieve them if they have finished periodically.
-This is mainly thanks to the `orphans`
+In this regard, Miou offers a way to save your tasks somewhere and retrieve them once they're completed.
+This is mainly done using the `orphans` value:
-value:
 ```ocaml
 let rec clean_up orphans = match Miou.care orphans with
   | None | Some None -> ()